talos-bots/TalOS/README.md

 # ConstructOS
+## Development Build Setup
+1. Step One - Download the Repo using ```git clone https://github.com/WaywardWyvernsSoftworks/ConstructOS.git```
+2. Ensure you have needed dependencies, which luckily for this application only includes Node.JS which can be downloaded here (downloading the LTS build is reccommended): https://nodejs.org/en
+3. Go inside of the root of the cloned repo, and run the 'dev-run.bat' or 'dev-run.sh'.
+### You're done!
+The app will open up a window, and you can explore the rest from there.
 ## Overview
 - Compatible with OAI keys, Kobold (Normal and CPP), Oobabooga Text Gen WebUI, PALM 2, and Claude and OAI proxies.
 - Chat with AI like in SillyTavern or any other LLM chat app.